picocom-chips/picocom-dpdk/pcie/user_space/DPDK/doc/guides/nics/enic.rst

 --------------------------------------

-ENIC PMD support is integrated into the DPDK suite. dpdk-<version>.tar.gz should be downloaded from http://core.dpdk.org/download/
+ENIC PMD support is integrated into the DPDK suite. dpdk-<version>.tar.gz should be downloaded from https://core.dpdk.org/download/

 Configuration information
 -------------------------

-- **DPDK Configuration Parameters**

-  The following configuration options are available for the ENIC PMD:

-  - **CONFIG_RTE_LIBRTE_ENIC_PMD** (default y): Enables or disables inclusion of the ENIC PMD driver in the DPDK compilation.

 - **vNIC Configuration Parameters**